cecat/camera-sounds/README.md

 CeC
 July 2024

-# This is under development - not even a beta yet - nothing to see here...
+# This is under development - not even a beta yet

+##nothing to see here...

+---

 Analyze sound characteristics from microphones on remote cameras to detect sound types (conversations, music, lawnmower).
 The add-on